vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

          One of VSColorFamily_.

          .. note::
             Registering compat formats is not allowed.
+Only certain privileged built-in filters are allowed to handle compat formats.

       *sampleType*
          One of VSSampleType_.